CZ-NIC/convey/docs/convey-help-cmd-output.md

                         e-mails in Cc will not be sent at all) --subject SUBJECT     E-mail subject.
-May be in BASE64 if started with "data:text/plain;base64," --body TEXT           E-mail body text.
+May be in BASE64 if started with "data:text/plain;base64," --body TEXT           E-mail body text (or HTML).
 May be in BASE64 if started with "data:text/plain;base64," --references MESSAGE_ID
                         E-mail references header (to send message within a thread).
 If used, Bcc header with the